 What are the common types of motorcycle accident injuries?

 Typical injuries from motorcycle accidents include road rash, fractures, head and brain injuries, spinal cord injuries, internal injuries, loss of limbs, dislocations, lacerations and contusions, and burns.
 These types of injuries can have severe and long-lasting effects on the health and well-being of motorcycle accident victims.

 What are the common causes of motorcycle accidents?

 Common Causes of Motorcycle Accidents:

-Cars Making Left-Hand Turns: A significant number of accidents occur when cars make left-hand turns in front of motorcycles.
+Cars Making Left-Hand Turns: Many accidents occur when cars make left-hand turns in front of motorcycles.